Britnell/portfolio/src/content/work/colophon.md

 # Colophon Website

 At MadeByOn.com I worked for several months on the new colophon site.
-This was a large project with 4-6 devs + design + QA.
+This was a larger project with 4-6 devs + design + QA.

 Fully configurable through headless cms, this site had an advanced set of components so the client could still customise and build any new layouts that they wanted to.
 A lot of time was spent crafting a set of components that was both highly customisable but not overly bloated and complex.